AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-forms-tables.md

 ### Sort columns in a table {#sortcolumnstable}

-You can sort data based on any column in a table in the Adaptive Form.
+You can sort data based on any column in a table in the adaptive form.
 The values in the column can be sorted in an ascending or descending order.

 Sorting can be applied to table columns containing: